What are Esports?

 The Minnesota Esports Club was founded in 2019 as a student group in Wayzata High School.
 Initially led by former faculty adviser Peter Young, the group quickly grew to over 80 participants.
 Early success was achieved with national championships in League of Legends and Rainbow Six Siege and three full-ride scholarship offerings to four-year colleges.

-The club was incorporated by Andy Mack in May 2019 as a nonprofit 501c3.
+The club was incorporated in May 2019 as a nonprofit 501c3.
 Our goal is to enable all youth to develop and growth through competition in esports.
 We welcome all middle and high schoolers to join us by registering.